 In the academic year of 2017/2018, Mosvold was a visiting Fulbright scholar at the University of Michigan, School of Education, collaborating with the research group of Deborah Loewenberg Ball.

-Mosvold is leader of the research program “Developing teaching practice” at the University of Stavanger, and he serves as leader of Thematic Working Group 19, “Mathematics teaching and teacher practice(s)” for the upcoming CERME 12.
+Mosvold is leader of the research project “Partners in Practice” at the University of Stavanger, and he served as leader of Thematic Working Group 19, “Mathematics teaching and teacher practice(s)” in CERME11, CERME 12, CERME13 and CERME14.